luc-github/ESP3D-TFT/docs/WebDavService.md

 - DAV
 - Allow
 - Content-Type is text/xml
-- Content-Length is the size of the response body
+- Content-Length is the size of the response body but because it is not possible to know the size of the response body before generating it because we do not know the number of resources in the directory, we will use chunked transfer encoding. so this header will not be present in the response.

 The response body is an xml document containing the properties of the resource.
 ```xml